FreemantleSoftwareLtd/envitia-technical-test/DECISION_LOG.md

 - This system will not process 'fuzzy' rectangles (assume coordinates for rectangle vertices are on a plane).
 - Use a custom Point or Coordinate object as Java Point2D.Double is a static class as does not allow an array to be passed.
 - Use a custom Rectangle Class as Java Rectangle2D.Double does not do what we want (top and left boundary is included in check) and existing points cannot be easily checked.
 Tested with Java Rectangle / Java Rectangle.Double initially but this does not quite provide the functionality required and is not extendable (we could adapt/wrap it but might hit problems later).
 - Validation kept simple to ensure that attributes are valid values.
+- Added isNotFinite check as, although this is a negative test, it makes the validators cleaner and more readable.